Dominant deGrom pitches surging Mets to 5-2 win over Braves - WHIZ News

 The two-time Cy Young Award winner missed the final three months last season with right forearm tightness and a sprained elbow, then was shut down late in spring training because of a stress reaction in his right scapula.
 He finally returned Tuesday at Washington, throwing five innings of one-run ball in a rare Mets loss lately.

+“It’s a really cool thing that we have going,” deGrom said.
+“The goal is to keep it going.”

 New York fans had to wait a little longer than they planned to see deGrom go to work as the start of the game was delayed 20 minutes by rain.
-Once play began, however, deGrom didn’t disappoint the Citi Field crowd.
+Once play began, however, deGrom didn’t disappoint the Citi Field crowd of 37,717.

-A standing ovation greeted the 34-year-old ace before he stepped onto the mound and his first pitch was a 99 mph fastball that Swanson lofted into right field for the first out.
+A standing ovation greeted the 34-year-old ace before he stepped onto the mound and his first pitch was a 99 mph fastball that Swanson lofted into right field for an out.
 The right-hander then struck out Matt Olson on four pitches, each of which was 100 mph or faster.

+“That was fun,” Mets manager Buck Showalter said. “(DeGrom) was at the top of his game.”

 Making his 200th major league start, deGrom finished with the most strikeouts by a Mets pitcher this season.
-With shadows creeping over the infield during a late-afternoon start, Atlanta swung and missed at each of his first 18 sliders.
+With shadows creeping over the infield during a late-afternoon start, the Braves swung and missed at each of his first 18 sliders.

+After getting swept in Saturday’s split doubleheader, Atlanta has lost three straight for the first time all year.
+The previous team to go that long into a season without a three-game skid was the 2001 Seattle Mariners, who set the major league mark by not losing three in a row until a four-game slide from games Nos.
+147-150, according to the Elias Sports Bureau.

 While deGrom was silencing the Atlanta bats, the Mets scored four times against rookie Spencer Strider (6-4) in the third.

 Brandon Nimmo led off with an infield single and moved to third on Francisco Lindor’s single to center.
-Alonso delivered the big blow of the inning with a double off the third-base bag.
-Daniel Vogelbach walked and both burly sluggers chugged home on Mark Canha’s double into the left-center gap.
+Alonso delivered a two-run double off the third-base bag.
+Daniel Vogelbach walked and both burly sluggers chugged home on Mark Canha’s double to left-center.

+“It’s easy to have fun when we’re playing because it’s an incredible environment,” Alonso said.

+“A lot of weird hits,” Strider said.
+“They seem to be having a lot of luck right now offensively.
+That’s great.
+It’s August.
+(We’ll) see what things are like in October.”

+New York added another run in the fifth when Jeff McNeil scampered home on a wild pitch.

-Joely Rodríguez allowed one hit and struck out four over 2 1/3 scoreless innings in relief of deGrom.
-Díaz fanned all three batters in the ninth for his 26th save.
+Joely Rodríguez struck out a career-high four over a season-high 2 1/3 innings in relief of deGrom.
+Díaz fanned all three batters in the ninth for his 26th save, finishing the two-hitter.

 For the second straight game, Mets fans taunted the Braves in the ninth inning by performing the tomahawk chop.